nlapier2/PySensemakr/sensemakr/docs/modules/bias_functions.rst

 r2yz_dx : float or list of floats
     a float or list of floats with the  partial R^2 of a putative unobserved confounder "z" with the outcome variable "y", with observed covariates "x" and treatment variable "d" partialed out. model : statsmodels OLSResults object
-    a fitted statsmodels OLSResults object for the restricted regression model you have provided treatment : string
+    a fitted statsmodels OLSResults object for the restricted regression model you have provided. treatment : string
-    a string with the name of the "treatment" variable, e.g. the independent variable of interest estimate : float
+    a string with the name of the "treatment" variable, e.g. the independent variable of interest. estimate : float
-    a float with the unadjusted estimate of the coefficient for the independent variable of interest se : float
+    a float with the unadjusted estimate of the coefficient for the independent variable of interest. se : float
-    a float with the unadjusted standard error of the regression dof : int
+    a float with the unadjusted standard error of the regression. dof : int
-    an int with the degrees of freedom of the regression reduce : boolean
+    an int with the degrees of freedom of the regression. reduce : boolean
-    whether to reduce (True, default) or increase (False) the estimate due to putative confounding
+    whether to reduce (True, default) or increase (False) the estimate due to putative confounding.

 Reference
 ^^^^^^^^^^